Toledo, Ohio: Healthcare

-Utilities

 Water

 The Division of Water Treatment filters an average of 80 million gallons of water per day for 500,000 people in the greater Toledo Metropolitan area.
 The Division of Water Distribution serves 136,000 metered accounts and 10,000 fire hydrants and maintains more than 1100 mi of water mains.
 The Toledo Metropolitan Area receives its water from Lake Erie, with the process being managed by the City of Toledo Public Utilities Water Treatment Division, under the authority of the Mayor and City Council with direction provided by the Toledo Regional Water Commission.
 Water is collected through a water intake pipe that is situated a few miles off the shore of Lake Erie.

 In August 2014, two samples from a water treatment plant toxin test showed signs of microcystis.
 Roughly 400,000, including residents of Toledo and several surrounding communities in Ohio and Michigan were affected by the water contamination.
 Residents were told not to use, drink, cook with, or boil any tap water on the evening of August 1, 2014.
 The Ohio National Guard delivered water and food to residents living in contaminated areas.
 As of 3 August 2014, no one had reported being sick and the governor had declared a state of emergency in three counties.
 The ban was lifted on August 4.